knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 # NOTICE:
-# I'm looking for someone who would like to take this over; I'm no-longer setup to continue maintaince and have only publish code that was  contributed by others for awhile.
-The base code is also old and may not conform to good HomeBridge standards and more recent versions of hoimebridge sometimes complains about callbacks running too slow.
-I'm just not set up to look into this or fix it.
+# I'm looking for someone who would like to take this over; I'm no-longer setup to continue maintaince and have only published code that was contributed by others for awhile.

+# The basecode is old and may not conform to good HomeBridge standards and more recent versions of hoimebridge sometimes complains about callbacks running too slow.
+I'm just not set up to look into this or fix/improve it.